kiranbakale/AMI-Readme/docs/environment_advanced_hybrid.md

 Authenticating with Kubernetes is different compared to other services, and can be [considered a challenge](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/using_gke_with_terraform#interacting-with-kubernetes) in terms of automation.

 In a nutshell authentication must be setup for the `kubectl` command on the machine running the Toolkit.
-Got the command to be authenticated it requires an entry to be added and selected in its `~/.kubeconfig` file.
+The Toolkit requires the command to be authenticated and the intended cluster selected as the current context in its `~/.kubeconfig` file.

 The easiest way to do this is via the selected cloud providers tooling after the cluster has been provisioned: